chohner/doppelkopf-score-tracker/README.md

 Simply enter the game score and the winner.
 Allows solos and changing player names.

 Plans for the future:
-- Persitant state (Progressive Web App?)
+- Ability to edit games
 - Allow more than 4 players
 - Color table cells according to score
+- Progressive Web App
 - Generate score plot over games

 This is mainly a small learning project to pick up react.